-Monoclonal antibodies (mAbs) have several binding regions.
-When our mAbs are infused into a person, two of the regions bind to specific antigens on target cells in the body (the cancerous cell, or myeloma plasma cell).
-Once this binding occurs, a natural killer (NK) cell from the immune system binds to the third region of the antibody.
-This binding activates the NK cell, which results in killing of the cancerous cell.
+Monoclonal antibodies (mAbs) have two antigen binding regions and one constant region that other immune cells, such as natural killer (NK) cells, can attach to and kill the cancer cell that the antibody is bound to.
+When our mAbs are infused into a person, the two antigen binding regions attach to specific antigens on the target cells (the cancer cells) in the body.
+Once this binding occurs, a natural killer (NK) cell from the immune system binds to the constant region of the antibody.
+This binding activates the NK cell, which results in killing of the cancer cell.

-It is important to note that, as demonstrated above, HaemaLogiX's monoclonal antibodies do not bind to healthy plasma cells, thus leaving them unharmed and able to function normally.
+It is important to note that, as stated previously, HaemaLogiX's monoclonal antibodies do not bind to other normal immune cells, thus leaving them unharmed and able to function normally.

 CAR T cell Therapies

 With CAR T cell therapy, a patient's own white blood cells are collected during a process called apheresis.
-Once apheresis is complete, the white blood cells are then cultured in a manufacturing facility, where they are modified.
-During this process, specific genetic code is introduced into the T cells using a viral vector.
-This genetic code causes the T cells to express our antibody on their cell surface; this expressed antibody on the T cell surface will specifically target the antigen on the cancerous plasma cells.
-These CAR T cells are then cultured to increase in numbers to billions of CAR T cells and infused into the same patient they came from, where they target and kill the cancerous plasma cells.
-CAR T cells are frequently used in a patient for whom all other treatments or standards-of-care no longer work.
+Once apheresis is complete, the white blood cells are then genetically modified.
+During this process, specific genetic code created to form the binding domain of KappaMab and the intracellular activation domains of a T cell is introduced into the T cells using a viral vector.
+This genetic code creates a chimeric antigen receptor (CAR) in the T cells so that they express the KMA binding region on their cell surface; this expressed binding region on the T cell surface will specifically target KMA on the cancer cells.